 Details skills with measurable achievements

-The candidate’s capabilities are reinforced by specifying exact numbers of clients trained, transformation stories or programs developed.
+The candidate’s capabilities are reinforced by specifying exact numbers of clients trained, transformation stories and programs developed.
 This provides employers with a tangible view of their effectiveness.

 -